 If the chain is too taut, the components of the secondary power transmission (chain, engine sprocket, rear sprocket, bearings in the transmission and in the rear wheel) will be under additional load.
 In addition to premature wear, this can cause the chain or the countershaft of the transmission to break in extreme cases.
 If the chain is too loose, however, it may fall off the engine sprocket or rear sprocket and block the rear wheel or damage the engine.
 Ensure that the chain tension is correct and adjust it if necessary.

-- Place the motorcycle onto the side stand.

-- Shift the transmission to idle ■.

-- In the area in front of the chain guide, push the chain up and determine chain tension A.
+- Shift the transmission to idle - In the area in front of the chain guide, push the chain up and determine chain tension A.

-The upper part of the chain must be taut.
+The upper part of the chain B must be taut.